Ashishsharma731/DeleteUser-Task/README.md

 Both of them have different inital and winning conditions.
 And you are required to solve **ONLY 1 OF THEM**.
 You are free to choose which.
 Please refer to the test files to get a better understanding of how to clear the CTFs.
-You are **NOT** supposed to change the parts of the test files which deploy and check if you've successfully reached the target.
+You are **NOT** supposed to change the parts of the test files that deploys the contracts and checks if you've successfully reached the target.
 You are free to make changes inside the `it` block that says `"conduct your attack here"`.

 You are also free to make other contracts to help solve the challenges.